Return to Index

 Another small study evaluated the effectiveness of a Chinese herbal treatment against allergic rhinitis.
 Participants taking the Chinese herbs reported significant symptom improvement compared to those who did not.

-Other herbal medicines that may be effective against allergic rhinitis are:
+Other herbal remedies that may be effective against allergic rhinitis are:

 Pass the Butterbur